StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>Now that I know my PowerShell script is working as it should, I head over to Log Analytics Workbooks to create a custom log so that I can bring my failed_rdp log into Log Analytics.
-In Log Analytics I navigate to my VM and create a Legacy Custom Log.
-It asks for a sample log, which is inside the VM.
-I can't download the logfile from the VM to my native computer, so I have to open the logfile inside the VM, copy the contents, go back to my native computer and open Notepad, paste the copied contents in and save the file to my desktop.
-From there I can import it into Log Analytic Workbooks.
+<b>With my PowerShell script confirmed to be working, I proceed to Log Analytics Workbooks to create a custom log for integrating my failed_rdp log into Log Analytics.
+In Log Analytics, I navigate to my VM and create a Legacy Custom Log.
+It prompts for a sample log, which resides in the VM.
+Since I can't download the logfile directly to my local computer, I open the logfile within the VM, copy its contents, then transfer this data to my local machine by pasting it into Notepad and saving it to my desktop.
+From there, I import the file into Log Analytics Workbooks.
 This sample data will be used to train Log Analytics.</b> <br/>
 </p>

 ![Custom_Logs](https://user-images.githubusercontent.com/108043108/225421446-5a0c5c4f-62a0-4a07-bb6a-b36edd43b7fd.JPG)